How Therapy Works at ANIMA

-At ANIMA, we exist for one reason: To support meaningful, sustainable psychological change.
+At ANIMA, our focus is simple: supporting meaningful, sustainable psychological change.

 What This Work Involves

-• Attend sessions consistently (often weekly at the beginning), even when it feels hard
+• Attending sessions consistently (often weekly at the beginning), even when things feel challenging

-• Experiment with new ways of responding, in and between sessions
+• Experimenting with new ways of responding, both in sessions and in daily life

-• Talk openly about what feels hard, stuck, or unclear
+• Talking openly about what feels hard, stuck, confusing, or unhelpful in the process

 If the Timing Doesn’t Feel Right Yet